Genpact (NYSE:G) Updates FY 2022 Earnings Guidance

 Hedge Funds Weigh In On Genpact

-A number of institutional investors and hedge funds have recently modified their holdings of the stock.
-American Century Companies Inc. raised its stake in Genpact by 57.2% during the 1st quarter.
-American Century Companies Inc. now owns 18,403 shares of the business services provider’s stock valued at $801,000 after acquiring an additional 6,699 shares in the last quarter.
-Bank of Montreal Can grew its stake in shares of Genpact by 16.8% during the 1st quarter.
-Bank of Montreal Can now owns 23,398 shares of the business services provider’s stock worth $1,031,000 after purchasing an additional 3,364 shares during the period.
-Dimensional Fund Advisors LP increased its holdings in shares of Genpact by 0.3% in the first quarter.
-Dimensional Fund Advisors LP now owns 1,683,950 shares of the business services provider’s stock valued at $73,273,000 after purchasing an additional 5,331 shares during the period.
-Sei Investments Co. raised its stake in Genpact by 6.2% during the 1st quarter.
-Sei Investments Co. now owns 104,775 shares of the business services provider’s stock valued at $4,560,000 after acquiring an additional 6,151 shares in the last quarter.
-Finally, Aviva PLC acquired a new position in shares of Genpact in the 1st quarter worth approximately $2,219,000.
-Hedge funds and other institutional investors own 95.82% of the company’s stock.
+Several hedge funds and other institutional investors have recently bought and sold shares of G. Neuberger Berman Group LLC increased its position in shares of Genpact by 2.2% during the 1st quarter.
+Neuberger Berman Group LLC now owns 12,165 shares of the business services provider’s stock valued at $529,000 after purchasing an additional 258 shares during the last quarter.
+Toroso Investments LLC increased its position in shares of Genpact by 13.9% during the 1st quarter.
+Toroso Investments LLC now owns 4,730 shares of the business services provider’s stock valued at $206,000 after purchasing an additional 576 shares during the last quarter.
+Capital International Investors increased its position in shares of Genpact by 101.8% during the 1st quarter.
+Capital International Investors now owns 3,963,229 shares of the business services provider’s stock valued at $172,440,000 after purchasing an additional 1,999,617 shares during the last quarter.
+BNP Paribas Arbitrage SA increased its position in shares of Genpact by 70.6% during the 1st quarter.
+BNP Paribas Arbitrage SA now owns 75,575 shares of the business services provider’s stock valued at $3,288,000 after purchasing an additional 31,274 shares during the last quarter.
+Finally, Jane Street Group LLC increased its position in shares of Genpact by 715.6% during the 1st quarter.
+Jane Street Group LLC now owns 49,310 shares of the business services provider’s stock valued at $2,145,000 after purchasing an additional 43,264 shares during the last quarter.
+Institutional investors own 95.82% of the company’s stock.

 About Genpact